metamath/metamath-knife/README.md

 ## Building

-Install Rust ([rustup.sh]), "Rust 2018" (version 1.31.0) or later, then check out this repository and run:
+Install Rust, "Rust 2018" (version 1.31.0) or later, then check out this repository and run:

     cargo build --release